sisimai/p5-sisimai/README.md

 use Sisimai;
 my $v = Sisimai->rise('/path/to/mbox'); # or path to Maildir/

-# Beginning with v4.23.0, both rise() and dump() method of Sisimai class can read bounce messages
+# In v4.23.0, the rise() and dump() methods of the Sisimai class can now read the entire bounce
-# from variable instead of a path to mailbox
+# email as a string, in addition to the PATH to the email file or mailbox.
 use IO::File;
 my $r = '';
 my $f = IO::File->new('/path/to/mbox'); # or path to Maildir/
 { local $/ = undef; $r = <$f>; $f->close }
 my $v = Sisimai->rise(\$r);

-# If you want to get bounce records which reason is "delivered", set "delivered" option to rise()
+# If you also need analysis results that are "delivered" (successfully delivered), please specify
-# method like the following:
+# the "delivered" option to the rise() method as shown below.
 my $v = Sisimai->rise('/path/to/mbox', 'delivered' => 1);

-# Beginning with v5.0.0, sisimai does not return the reulst which "reason" is "vaction" by default.
+# From v5.0.0, Sisimai no longer returns analysis results with a bounce reason of "vacation" by
-# If you want to get bounce records which reason is "vacation", set "vacation" option to rise()
+# default.
+If you also need analysis results that show a "vacation" reason, please specify the
-# method like the following:
+# "vacation" option to the rise() method as shown in the following code.
 my $v = Sisimai->rise('/path/to/mbox', 'vacation' => 1);

 if( defined $v ) {